cjprybol/reproducibility-via-singularity/README.md

 cd /root
 ```

-First, I will add two directories that I found I needed to add to get my singularity container to work on my University's cluster.
+First, I will add two directories that I found I needed to add to get my Singularity container to work on my University's cluster.
 On this cluster, the lab spaces are setup as follows:
 ```
 /scratch/PI/{PI_name}/"All lab data and projects go here" /share/PI/{PI_name}/"All lab software and executables, and some reference files, go here"